CenturyLinkCloud/PublicKB/Security/IPS-on-DCC.md

 > * curl https://api.client-security.ctl.io/ips/scripts/install.sh | sudo CLC_USERNAME=<your.clc.username> CLC_PASSWORD=<your.clc.password> CLOUD_PROVIDER= CTL_DCC bash

   * Windows-based Operating Systems
-Run both commands below in a PowerShell session on target server (Note: for the user input, you will need to enclose the data in “” as shown below):
 > * Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
 > * (New-Object System.Net.WebClient).DownloadFile("https://api.ts.client-security.ctl.io/ips/scripts/install.ps1","$env:temp\install.ps1") ; cd $env:temp ; .\install.ps1 -controlUser "<your.clc.account>" -controlUserPassword "<your.clc.password>" -accountAlias "<your.clc.account,alias>" -cloudProvider "CTL_DCC"
 > * Note: for the user input, you will need to enclose the data in “”.
 For example, if your username was testuser, for the option of -controlUser "<your.clc.account>", you would use -controlUser "test user”.